-At Goodway Nursery School the curriculum is designed to: recognise children's prior learning and to provide first hand learning experiences.
+At Goodway Nursery School the curriculum is designed to recognise children's prior learning and to provide first hand learning experiences.
 We have used contextual knowledge and data, research, the revised EYFS, supporting non statutory documents including Development matters and Birth to Five, along with observations and parental consultations, to design an evolving curriculum that is bespoke to our children and their differing needs.
 We will continue to review and reflect to ensure our curriculum consitently meets and reflects the needs of all children.

 We have designed a curriculum that is aspirational.
-We have high expectations and we are committed to ensuring the children who access Goodway Nursery School will make excellent progress and be ready to embark upon their next stage of learning once they leave us.
+We have high expectations and we are committed to ensuring the children who access Goodway Nursery School will make excellent progress and be ready to embark upon their next of learning once they leave us.

 We believe that quality early years care and education is about developing strong, curious, confident children.
 It is about extending their joy, fascination and wonder at the world around them, about developing concentration, commitment and deep involvement.
-At the heart of all learning are relationships.
-At Goodway we are committed to working together to ensure that everyone feels welcome, safe, respected, included and valued.